julianeugarten/julianeugarten/publications.md

 - In 2022, I co-authored the blogpost: [Zijn de bots van NBD Biblion een goede ontwikkeling?](https://www.huygens.knaw.nl/zijn-de-bots-van-nbd-biblion-een-goede-ontwikkeling/#:~:text=Vanuit%20die%20ervaring%20en%20expertise,zelfs%20een%20goede%20ontwikkeling%20is.)
 with Karina van Dalen-Oskam, Marijn Koolen and Joris J. van Zundert.

-### Teaching

-- In the spring semester of 2024, I will be teaching in [Introduction to Literary Theory](https://www.ru.nl/studiegids/letteren/cursussen/ba/ba-acw/b1/let-acwb100/) in the first year of the BA Arts and Culture Studies at Radboud University.
+### Teaching in the BA Arts & Culture Studies at Radboud University

+##### Spring 2024
+- Three lectures in [Introduction to Literary Theory](https://www.ru.nl/studiegids/letteren/cursussen/ba/ba-acw/b1/let-acwb100/) (B1).
+- One lecture on Distant Reading in the course [Research Methods for Cultural Studies](https://ru.osiris-student.nl/#/onderwijscatalogus/extern/cursus?taal=en&cursuscode=LET-ACWB211&collegejaar=2023) (B2).

+##### Fall 2023
+- Two seminar groups in [Data Culture](https://www.ru.nl/courseguides/arts/exchange/courses-exchange-students/arts-culture-studies/autumn-semester-bachelor/data-culture/) (B2).

+### Teaching in Other Programs and Organizations

-- In February 2024, I was invited to give a mini guest lecture on the topic of *Fanfiction, Health & Illness* in the MA course *Health and Illness* at Radboud University.
+- In February 2024, I gave an invited mini guest lecture on the topic of *Fanfiction, Health & Illness* in the MA course *Health and Illness* at Radboud University.

-- In the fall semester of 2023, I taught two seminar groups in [Data Culture](https://www.ru.nl/courseguides/arts/exchange/courses-exchange-students/arts-culture-studies/autumn-semester-bachelor/data-culture/) in the second year of the BA Arts and Culture Studies at Radboud University.

-- In the spring of 2023, I taught a guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/) together with my former colleague Marijn Koolen.
+- In the spring of 2023, I taught a guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/), together with my former colleague Marijn Koolen.

 - During my time at the [Huygens Institute](https://www.huygens.knaw.nl/en/) I co-supervised several students who were conducting internships or writing their thesis.